serokell/blog-posts/typescript-for-haskellers/article.md

 #### Row polymorphism

 The last kind of polymorphism is row polymorphism.
-It allows you to make sure that a record contains at least the given set of fields.
+It allows you to ensure that a record contains at least the given set of fields.

-Unfortunately, TypeScript's type compatibility is based on structural subtyping, so what we have available is not _really_ row polymorphism.
+Unfortunately, TypeScript's type compatibility is based on structural subtyping, so what we have available is not _exactly_ row polymorphism.
 Despite this, we can use intersection types to emulate this.
-But you should be careful with using it since additional information can be lost during assignments.
+But you should be careful with using it since you can lose information during assignments.
-Developer must be cautious to propagate the full type-level information when they need it.
+Therefore, you must be cautious about propagating the full type-level information when you need it.

 ```typescript
 type fnT = <T>(v: T & { x: number }) => T & { x: number }